aesiris/aur-helperfunctions/README.md

-Provides functions which help managing a local repo of AUR packages
+Provides bash functions which help managing a local repo of AUR packages